paybygroup/docs/contents/popup.md

-### PayByGroup Informational Popup
+### PayByGroup Popup

-The PBG Informational Popup is designed to provide merchants with considerable flexibilty in configuring how paybygroup is presented to their customers.
+The PBG Popup is designed to provide merchants with considerable flexibilty in configuring how paybygroup is presented to their customers.
 Below we list the parameters that control this informational popup.